-Last week we talked in-depth about what a mobile medical application is and why it is important to develop these projects in line with FDA regulations.
-Today we are going to look at the other end of the mobile app spectrum: applications that are not considered mobile medical apps and are therefore exempt from FDA regulations.
+Last week, we talked in-depth about what a mobile medical application is and why it is important to develop these projects in line with FDA regulations.
+Today, we’re focusing on the other side of the spectrum: what is not a mobile medical application and why these apps are exempt from FDA oversight.

-If you’re developing a mobile app intended for patient or clinician use, it’s important to understand where that application falls in terms of regulation.
-If the app does not aid in the treatment, diagnosis, prevention, or monitoring of a health condition, then it likely falls outside the definition of an MMA.
-This is good news for you because it means less work to get the project prepped for market.
+If you’re developing a mobile app for patient or clinician use, understanding what is not a mobile medical application is just as critical as knowing what qualifies as one.
+Apps that do not aid in the treatment, diagnosis, prevention, or monitoring of a health condition generally fall outside the FDA’s definition of an MMA.
+This can be good news for you, as it often means fewer regulatory hurdles and faster time to market.

 A mobile medical application (MMA) is any phone or tablet app that aids or supports in the diagnosis, treatment, prevention, and/or monitoring of an ailment or disease.
 These devices can be standalone software or software that communicates with an accessory that connects to a mobile device.